 The enemy preyed.

 But once again, David prayed:

-God help us to learn from David; we can do this at any time, but even in the most trying times, it’s so good to pour out your heart to Him, to share with Him ALL your burdens and griefs, to ask Him for help, the whole time knowing this truth, “My times are in Your hands…” they really are.
+God help us to learn from David.
+We can do this at any time, even in the most trying times.
+It’s good to pour out our hearts to Him, to share with Him ALL our burdens and griefs, to ask Him for help, the whole time knowing this truth, “Our times are in Your hands…” God…they really are.

 Proverbs 8:13 (NKJV) “The fear of the LORD is to hate evil; pride and arrogance and the evil way and the perverse mouth I hate.”

 Do I really hate sin?
 Do I hate the way sin is die-cast rebellion against God?
 Do I see the damage it does to the people God loves?
 Who I love?
 God help us to hate – not sinners – but sin; God help us to hate evil, even the evil within our own hearts.

 Billy Sunday aptly said, “One reason sin flourishes is that it is treated like a cream puff instead of a rattlesnake.”

 If you have any questions or comments on today’s reading, or you’d like to share something the Lord showed you, feel free to leave a reply below.
 I’d love to hear from you as we grow forward in 2021.